 LGBTQ Alliance of Students Organized for Health

-LASOH is a group of medical students from Temple and PCOM who volunteer at the Washington West Project to provide STI screenings to the general Philadelphia population, with a focus on the LGBT+ community.
+Provides STI screenings at the Washington West Project to the general Philadelphia population, with a focus on the LGBT+ community.

 LGBTQ and Allies in Medicine

-LGBPM aims to improve the quality of health care for lesbian, gay and bisexual patients, and to improve conditions for lesbian, gay and bisexual medical students, physicians and health care workers.
+Aims to improve the quality of health care for lesbian, gay and bisexual patients, and to improve conditions for lesbian, gay and bisexual medical students, physicians and health care workers.
 LGBPM welcomes all allied health students, faculty, staff and administrators who are interested in gay, lesbian and bisexual issues.
-LGBPM Local and National sponsors educational workshops on homosexuality, disseminates research and materials on gay health issues, coordinates gay and lesbian preceptor-electives, reviews gay friendly residency programs, holds networking and social events for gay, lesbian and bisexual people in medicine and their friends and bisexual people in medicine and their friends.
+LGBPM Local and National sponsors educational workshops on homosexuality, disseminates research and materials on gay health issues, coordinates gay and lesbian preceptor-electives,reviews gay friendly residency programs, holds networking and social events for gay, lesbian and bisexual people in medicine and their friends and bisexual people in medicine and their friends.